 Conclusions.
 Thyroid hormone levels have stronger correlations with clinical parameters than do TSH levels.
 The previously emphasized correlations of clinical parameters with TSH levels are due to the strong negative population correlation between thyroid hormones and TSH.

 The concept of subclinical thyroid dysfunction based on TSH levels is not valid.
 Any borderline thyroid dysfunction would be better defined in terms of thyroid hormone levels.
-TSH levels remain good screening tests for overt thyroid dysfunction, but there is no reason to otherwise determine thyroid function or thyroid hormone replacement on the basis of TSH levels.
+TSH levels remain sensitive screening tests for overt thyroid dysfunction, but there is no reason to otherwise determine thyroid function or thyroid hormone replacement on the basis of TSH levels.

 Introduction